BARRETTMEAG/Lucidum/3. Draft_Trees/MC1R/MC1R_iqtree/MC1R_tree/treefile/README.md

+Treefile Overview:

-This treefile contains the treefile along with the tree pictures.
+- Contains the treefile along with tree pictures.